mstock/rC3-OSM-Tileset/README.md

 `symbols.png`: Various symbols from OpenStreetMap Carto, tiles created using the script in `bin/symbols-to-tilesets` from the original SVG and PNG files.

+## Tools

+The `bin` directory contains some potentially useful scripts:

+### `label-generator`

+This script can be used to generate labels for maps based on this tileset.
+On Debian (and likely various other distributions that are based on Debian, like Ubuntu), the runtime dependencies can be installed with a command like the following one:

+        sudo apt-get install libimage-librsvg-perl libimage-magick-perl \
+            libmoose-perl libmoosex-getopt-perl libmoosex-types-path-class-perl \
+            libreadonly-perl libxml-libxml-perl fonts-noto-core fonts-noto-ui-core

+Called without parameters, the script will show some documentation and can be used as follows to generate simple labels:

+        ./bin/label-generator --target-file my-shop.png --color shop --text 'My nice little shop'

+When creating multiple labels that should be used on a map, it's probably best to collect them in their own tileset that could be built with e.g. [Krita](https://krita.org/) using file layers that reference the generated label files.
+This prevents one from having to add lots of tilesets to the Tiled project.

+### `symbols-to-tilesets`

+This script was used to generate the PNG files that are based on the [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto) symbols.

 ## License